mongodb/mongo-python-driver/README.rst

 =======

 The easiest way to run the tests is to run **python setup.py test** in the root of the distribution.
-Note that you will need unittest2_ to run the tests under Python 2.6.

 To verify that PyMongo works with Gevent's monkey-patching::